NevadaKiran/meme-app/README.md

 - Add a user option to choose a display layout for top 10 memes

 ## Project Challenges
-Our first challenge that we spent some time solving came from the save/post route of our meme creation.
-We were able to create our save function that stored user created memes into the appropriate user object on our backend server.
-When we looked to call those memes and display them on the front-end, we were unable to have those memes displayed on the user page once the redirect between states completed.
+1) Our first challenge came from the save/post route when implementing the meme create component of the app.
+We were successful in saving created memes into the appropriate user object on our backend server, however when we had difficulty displaying those saved memes on the front-end.
+Once the redirect completed, the meme was saved in the object but failed to render unless we logged out and in of the user that created the meme.

+W

 that we encountered came from the authentication portion of our